luanpotter/shattered-wilds/README.md

 Travel, therefore, is a risky proposition.
 The Wilds, when uncharted, are perilous, presenting harsh conditions for the unprepared, and filled with dangerous creatures - both beasts and people - and of course the Hollow.
 Adventurers double as cartographers, and venture forth into the wild to establish new temporary routes, to allow for bursts of commerce and passage for the common folk, at least for a brief period of time.
 Some strong enough to withstand the Wilds choose to live by themselves; others form parties to explore and learn more about the world.

 On smaller settlements, such as the villages the players are from, or the one they shall gather on, knowledge is not lacking but limited.
 People know of stories of the world and the past, but many have never left their birthplaces.
-Well-known in all villages is the elusive city known as the The Citadel, a huge and prospers settlement where members of all races live in harmony, and where magic and technology flourish.
+Well-known in all villages is the elusive city known as the The Citadel, a huge and prosperous settlement where members of all races live in harmony, and where magic and technology flourish.
 It is possible to find some that have been there, and while they are rare in each village, the knowledge of its existence is not disputed.
 Getting there, however, as with any traveling, is a different matter entirely.

 Smaller villages often house a majority of one or two races, but the others are common enough occurrences to be known.
 As even the smallest village can be a pivotal point in the paths of many travelers and adventurers, the commoners are not stranger to seeing adventurers, other people, heroes or magic, though very powerful champions are exceedingly rare.